NekoKot/NekoKot/README.md

 ### :woman_technologist: About Me:
 My name is Kate.
 I am a junior frontend-developer.
-- :desktop_computer: I’m working in a russian IT company.
-I create multi-page websites, landing pages, E-mail letters.
+- :desktop_computer: I create multi-page websites, landing pages, E-mail letters.
 I also work with "Tilda".

 - :zap: In my free time, I solve JavaScript problems, learn React, and also go in for sports.
 - :sparkles: I like to create with my own hands what will be useful to others in the future.
 That is why I try to devote a lot of time to learning and practicing in front-end development.